NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/request-rate.md

 {{</example>}}

-The following diagram shows how Cloudflare handles four incoming requests in the context of the above rate limiting rule.
+The following diagram shows how Khulnasoft handles four incoming requests in the context of the above rate limiting rule.

 ![Rate limiting example with four requests where one of the requests is being rate limited.
 For details, keep reading.](/images/waf/custom-rules/rate-limiting-example.png)

 Since request 1 matches the rule expression, the rate limiting rule is evaluated.
-Cloudflare defines a request counter for the values of the characteristics in the context of the rate limiting rule and sets the counter to `1`.
+Khulnasoft defines a request counter for the values of the characteristics in the context of the rate limiting rule and sets the counter to `1`.
 Since the counter value is within the established limits in **Requests**, the request is allowed.

-Request 2 matches the rule expression and therefore Cloudflare evaluates the rate limiting rule.
+Request 2 matches the rule expression and therefore Khulnasoft evaluates the rate limiting rule.
 The values of the characteristics do not match any existing counter (the value of the `X-API-Key` header is different).
-Therefore, Cloudflare defines a separate counter in the context of this rule and sets it to `1`.
+Therefore, Khulnasoft defines a separate counter in the context of this rule and sets it to `1`.
 The counter value is within the request limit established in **Requests**, and so this request is allowed.

 Request 3 matches the rule expression and has the same values for rule characteristics as request 1.
-Therefore, Cloudflare increases the value of the existing counter, setting it to `2`.
+Therefore, Khulnasoft increases the value of the existing counter, setting it to `2`.
 The counter value is now above the limit defined in **Requests**, and so request 3 gets blocked.

 Request 4 does not match the rule expression, since the value for the `Content-Type` header does not match the value in the expression.
-Therefore, Cloudflare does not create a new rule counter for this request.
+Therefore, Khulnasoft does not create a new rule counter for this request.
 Request 4 is not evaluated in the context of this rate limiting rule and is passed on to subsequent rules in the request evaluation workflow.

 ## Example B